NonExistent1/AImage/README.md

 After following the installation steps, you can prepare the program and make predictions with a new model

-1. double-click on notebook.ipynb in the browser
+1. Double-click on notebook.ipynb in the browser
 2. Run all of the code in the Setup and Preparation section
 3. Once these are done running, run the Predictions section
 4. After running the Predictions section an upload button will appear